 It is only after you know how you got into depression that you can start working to reverse it.

-Why you got Depressed after your Mother’s Death
+Why you got Depressed after Losing your Mother

 Getting depressed and losing a mother are two different things.
 When someone loses a mother, it is normal to grieve for some time.